kimbo128/contextmanager/README.md

-# MCP Context Manager and Domain Servers
+# MCP Context Manager

 A collection of Model Context Protocol (MCP) servers to enhance AI models with persistent context across work sessions throughout the project lifecycle.

 Context for each project is stored in a domain-specific knowledge graph handled by the domain's server.
 All domain servers can be managed through a central Context Manager that provides unified access.

 Each domain server is also a standalone MCP Server that you can use on its own without the Context Manager.

 ## Features

-- **Persistent Context**: Easily build, load, and manipulate context as you progress from idea to production/publication/completion
+- **Persistent Context**: Easily `buildcontext`, `loadcontext`, and `deletecontext` as you progress from idea to production/publication/completion
-- **Efficienct Access**: Instead of loading huge markdown files that clog up the context window, enable AI models to grab the exact context they need when they need it
+- **Efficienct Access**: Let AI models grab the exact context they need when they need it
 - **Session Management**:
   1. `startsession` tool to get an overview of what you've been working on in past sessions
   2. `endsession` tool to analyze the entire session and update knowledge graph for future sessions